ksu-cs-textbooks/intro-python-v2/content/z-homeworks/03-statemachine/a-vending-machine.md

 ![Sample Run 2](/images/hw3/hw3b.png?classes=border,shadow)

+## Grading Rubric

+Your project will be graded according to the following rubric:

+* Initial State & State A: 10%
+* States B and C: 30%
+* State D: 30%
+* States E, F and G: 20%
+* Documentation Comments: 10%

 ## Submitting

 Once you have completed this program, submit your `homework3.py` file via Codio or the assignment on Canvas.